Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Introduction

 A closer examination reveals that these issues largely stem from how current datasets are sourced and curated. (i) Most videos are collected from the Internet, resulting in a heavy bias toward urban roadways and public streets. (ii) Anomaly types reflect events that most easily gain online visibility, producing severe long-tail distributions—frequent violent incidents but scarce environmental hazards, infrastructure failures, or rare accidents. (iii) The ``normal'' portions of the datasets are overly simplistic, typically featuring walking or light movement, which fails to capture the diversity of ordinary human or environmental activities.
 These weaknesses collectively cause VAD models to overfit to dataset-specific patterns, confuse complex-but-normal behaviors with anomalies, and fail to recognize rare or subtle events.

-Beyond detection, the community has recently shifted toward Video Anomaly Understanding (VAU)~\cite{tang2024hawklearningunderstandopenworld,du2024uncoveringwhathowcomprehensive,zhang2025holmesvaulongtermvideoanomaly}, which emphasizes deeper semantic and causal reasoning of identifying what occurred, why it occurred, and how the event unfolds over time.
+Beyond detection, the community has recently shifted toward VAU ~\cite{tang2024hawklearningunderstandopenworld,du2024uncoveringwhathowcomprehensive,zhang2025holmesvaulongtermvideoanomaly}, which emphasizes deeper semantic and causal reasoning of identifying what occurred, why it occurred, and how the event unfolds over time.
 Yet current VAD benchmarks are intrinsically unable to evaluate these capabilities, because they lack structured temporal narratives, multi-step event progressions, and causal dependencies.
 Moreover, constructing a VAU benchmark is prohibitively expensive: it requires dense event-level annotations, temporal segmentation, and detailed semantic descriptions, especially when multiple anomalies co-occur within a single video.
-As a result, no existing benchmark provides a practical or scalable evaluation of VAU.
+As a result, existing benchmarks remain limited in scope, failing to provide a comprehensive or scalable evaluation framework that fully captures the complexity of VAU.

 In this paper, we propose \textit{Pistachio}, a new VAD/VAU benchmark constructed entirely through a controlled, generation-based pipeline.
 Motivated by the remarkable progress of modern video generation models such as Sora \cite{liu2024sora}, Veo 3 \cite{wiedemer2025videomodelszeroshotlearners}, and Wan \cite{wan2025wanopenadvancedlargescale}, we argue that synthetic generation offers a more deterministic and scalable solution than filtering long-tailed Internet videos and performing labor-intensive manual annotation.
 Generation-based construction allows precise control over scenes, anomaly types, temporal progression, and visual diversity, providing balanced anomaly coverage and eliminating dataset biases that plague existing VAD resources.